 Once surface data has been imported into the iSurface window, that data can be reimported using different import parameters by resampling the data.
-See "Resample" on page 122, in Chapter 4, "Common Operations" for details.
+See "Resample" on page 117 for details.

 To resample a surface:

 - 1. Select a surface in the iSurface window.
 For example, select the isurfdemo.dat surfaced data. - 2.
 Select Operations \rightarrow Transform \rightarrow Resample.